-The Company commenced a formal divestment process for its Warro Gas Project during September 2020.
+The Company commenced a formal divestment process for its Warro Gas Project during October 2022.
 The decision to divest was a culmination of a strategic review of the asset over the previous 12 months together with heightened interest in the project in the WA gas market at that time.
+80 companies were approached directly with the introductory presentation viewed 500 times online.
+Of the companies approached directly 47 declined to review the opportunity and 32 reviewed the initial field data made available.
+Of these 5 companies expressed an interest in a more detailed review however all eventually withdrew from the process citing various concerns about commercialising the project.